 This 1849 clapboard house served as a way station on the Underground Railroad, a secret series of hiding places for runaway slaves seeking freedom in the North and Canada.
 Take the tour and visit the hidden tunnels, trap doors, and cellars where slaves waited for their chance to escape to the Mississippi River on their way to the next secret stop.
 The house is furnished with period pieces and slavery artifacts.
 Hours vary; call ahead for information.Learn more

 This 1,100-acre state park, located within the Memphis city limits, offers camping, hiking and picnicking.
 Birdwatchers and wildlife lovers will be right at home here.
-This was the first state park east of the Mississippi to be open to African-Americans, and only the second in the U.S.; it is named for Thomas O. Fuller, who made educating African-Americans his life’s work.Learn more
+This was the first state park east of the Mississippi to be open to African Americans, and only the second in the U.S.; it is named for Thomas O. Fuller, a prominent African American educator, pastor, politician, civic leader and author.Learn more

 This is the spot where the Jones Orchard jams, jellies, and relishes are made in small batches from fruit grown on the nearby farm.
 Stop in for a home-cooked meal and a jar of jelly to take home.Learn more